bfiroozfard/Pandas-HeroesOfPymoli/README.md

-# Pandas, HeroesOfPymoli
+# Pandas, Heroes OfPymoli

-Finding meaningful insight about purchasing behvaior using Panda.
+## Finding meaningful insight about purchasing computer game  behvaior  using Python and  Pandas.